youssefbennour/dummy-http-server/README.md

 # dummy-http-server
-Buliding an HTTp server for learning purposes
+Buliding an HTTP server for learning purposes